lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc-lt.md

 ~~~~~~
-{: #Fig-ProtocolArchi4 title= 'SCHC entities placement in the 3GPP CIOT radio protocol architecture for DoNAS transmissions'}
+{: #Fig-ProtocolArchi4 title='SCHC entities placement in the 3GPP CIOT radio protocol architecture for DoNAS transmissions'}